evidhai/docs-evidhai-com/pages/Python virtual environement.md

 - #how_to
+- > Article written by AI but facts are valid
 -
 - ## 💡 What is a Virtual Environment?
 - A **virtual environment** is like a sandbox for your Python project.